Halos After Cataract Surgery

 However, when you first get your new lens, there’s still some cloudy tissue around your pupil that blocks some of that light.
 This causes halos around lights at night when they’re shining directly into your eyes because it makes them appear larger than they really are, making them look like they’re coming from somewhere else other than where they really are — which can be startling and even dangerous if you’re driving at night!

-See also Toronto Minor Surgery Center
+See also Hataitai Village Surgery

 What causes halos around lights after cataract surgery?